WDI-SEA/tic-tac-toe/README.md

 ## Game Board

 * 3x3 tiles
-    * use a CSS grid?
+    * use a CSS grid
-    * otherwise, we're talking 3 columns repeated 2 more times
-        * seems like this would be unwieldy code
+        * 1 parent div (board game)
-    * instructions say 3x3 grid of divs
+        * 9 child divs (tiles)
-        * does this conflict with css grid?
-    * how to handle shared borders?
+    * tiles are numbered like a 2D array starting at 0,0
+        * 0,0 being represented as zero-zero

 ## Markers